Showing posts with label About Christmas. Show all posts

 About Christmas

-It's no secret that one gift I consider dear is the magic of storytelling.
-I'm inspired by how time and again the reciting of a simple tale effectively hushes a room; how it draws a smile on somber lips and adds a curious spark to the eyes of engrossed listeners.
+It is no secret that a gift I consider dear to my heart is the magic of storytelling.
+I am inspired by how time-and-again the reciting of a simple tale effectively hushes a room, how it draws out a smile on somber lips and adds a curious spark to the eager eyes of listeners.
 I love stories.
 I do.
-And so, as a gift offering and my small addition to those things good in this world, I post this Christmas story for all to read.
+And so, as a gift as well as a small addition to good things in this world, I post this Christmas story for all to read.

-Through my window I spy the first star of the evening, and pause to make a wish upon it... a wish for worldwide longing to live peaceably, for softened hearts among all nations, and for the jolliest spirits to attend to us this Christmas season.
+Through my window I see the first star of the evening, which I pause to make a wish upon.
+A wish for worldwide longing to live peaceably, for softened hearts among all nations, and for the jolliest spirits to attend to us this Christmas season.

 About Christmas